sixty-north/cosmic-ray/docs/index.md

 INFO:cosmic_ray.tasks.worker:executing: ['cosmic-ray', 'worker', 'pyerf.pyerf', 'number_replacer', '6', 'unittest', '--', 'pyerf/tests']
 ```

-The `--verbose` option does not add any additional information to the `report`
+The `--verbose` option does not add any additional information to the `dump`
 verb.

 ### Command: init